ezraisw/wracha/README.md

 // Return value from action, write to response, etc...
 ```

-### Invalidating Dependency
+### Invalidating Dependency/Cache Entry
-If a dependency is stale, it can be invalidated and deleted off from cache using `wracha.Actor[T any].Invalidate`.
+If a dependency/cache entry is stale, it can be invalidated and deleted off from cache using `wracha.Actor[T any].Invalidate`.

 ```go
 id := "ffffffff-ffff-ffff-ffff-ffffffffffff"